STMicroelectronics/st-mems-ispu/examples/ism330is_lsm6dso16is/sensor_fusion_9x/README.md

 The magnetometer (LIS2MDL) is connected through the sensor-hub interface and it is configured in high-performance mode at 100 Hz.
 The sensor-hub configuration to apply is provided in the *output* folder as a separate file and must be loaded before the example main configuration.

-The MotionFX and MotionMC libraries are provided as binary in the *ispu/lib* folder.
+The MotionFX and MotionMC libraries are provided as binaries in the *ispu/lib* folder.

 The outputs are as follows: